nhn/tui.editor/apps/editor/docs/ISSUE_TEMPLATE.md

 When writing an issue, please, use the template below.
 It's mandatory to use the template for submitting the new issue.
-We dont't reply to the issue not following the template.
+We don't reply to the issue not following the template.
 -->

 <!-- BUG ISSUE TEMPLATE -->